PhilipYip1988/python-tutorials/text_datatypes/readme.md

 #     - rpartition(self, sep, /)                    : Splits the string into a 3-tuple around a separator, from #                                                     the right.
 ```

-The `str` is a `Collection` where each element (fundamental unit) in the `Collection` is a Unicode Character.
+The `str` is a `Sequence` where each element (fundamental unit) in the `Sequence` is a Unicode Character.
 The `str` class always uses the Unicode Transformation Format-8 (UTF-8) to encode an Unicode character and this greatly simplifies text related operations as the user does not need to handle encoding and decoding using various other translation tables.

 Another text datatype is the `bytes` class.
-The `bytes` class is also a `Collection` where each element in the `Collection` is a byte.
+The `bytes` class is also a `Sequence` where each element in the `Sequence` is a byte.
 The byte is a logical unit in a computers memory.
 It is helpful to conceptualise it as the combination of 8 binary switches:

 <img src='./images/img_001.png' alt='img_001' width='400'/>

 Each combination in the 8 switches above corresponds to an `int` between `0` and `256` so the `bytes` class also has some numeric behaviour.
 An encoding standard is used to designate a single byte or multiple bytes to a Unicode character.
-However unlike the Unicode `str`, there are a variety of encoding tables and the numeric `bytes` `Collection` must be encoded and decoded using the same encoding table for the text to make sense.
-Notice that the identifiers in the `bytes` class are largely constent with identifiers in the `str` class but may behave slightly different as they use a difference unit in the `Collection`:
+However unlike the Unicode `str`, there are a variety of encoding tables and the numeric `bytes` `Sequence` must be encoded and decoded using the same encoding table for the text to make sense.
+Notice that the identifiers in the `bytes` class are largely constent with identifiers in the `str` class but may behave slightly different as they use a difference unit in the `Sequence`:

 ```python
 In [4]: dir(bytes)